Christian Cay Lorenz Hirschfeld

 Christian Cay Lorenz Hirschfeld (16 February 1742 – 20 February 1792) was a German Enlightenment gardening theorist, academic in philosophy and art history in the service of Denmark and a writer, notable for several books.
 He advocated for sensitive Romantic gardens in the English landscape style.

-He published numerous articles in magazines (Nova acta eruditorum) and edited the Kielische Geleher Zeitung from 1771 to 1778.
+He published numerous articles in magazines (Nova acta eruditorum) and edited the Kielische Gelehrte Zeitung (erudite newspaper of Kiel) from 1771 to 1778.
 He had his works illustrated with copperplate engravings based on drawings by artists such as Brandt, Weinlig, Schuricht and Zingg, often engraved by Christian Gottlieb Geyser.
 Hirschfeld idea of Gartenkalenders was later taken up by Wilhelm Gottlieb Becker in his Taschenbuch für Gartenfreunde (1795–1799).

 Life

 Youth and education

 Born in Kirchnüchel, he was the second son of pastor Johann Heinrich Hirschfeld (1700–1754) and his wife Margarethe Sibylle (nee Reinboth, 1711–1759), a pastor's wife.
 He was taught by his father until the latter's death, upon which he was educated in Halle, attending the Franckesche Stiftungen from 1756 to 1760 and then studying theology, philosophy and the "fine sciences" (i.e. art history and aesthetics) until 1763.

 Frederick August, prince-bishop of Lübeck, took Hirschfeld on in 1765 as tutor to Wilhelm August (1759–1774) and Peter Friedrich Ludwig (1755–1829), the orphaned sons of Georg Ludwig von Schleswig-Holstein-Gottorf, both of whom were wards of Frederick August and Catherine the Great.
 In 1767, after a two-year stay in Bern, Hirschfeld was dismissed due to a dispute with Carl Friedrich von Staal, who had overall charge of the princes' education, though Hirschfeld's first book Landleben was also published in Switzerland that year.
 He stayed in Leipzig in 1768 and Hamburg in 1769.